 For non-porous surfaces, a single coat is sufficient.
 For pavers with increased absorbency, plan on two coats.
 Wait until the first coat is completely dry before beginning a second coat.
 The average drying time is about 24 hours.
 It can cover up to 100 square feet per gallon.

-Miracle Sealants is UV resistant, and it can be used indoors or outdoors on sanded grout, ceramic, porcelain, glazed tile, stucco, travertine, slate, marble, granite, and terrazzo.
+In part because it’s resistant to UV rays, this sealer can be used indoors or outdoors on sanded grout, ceramic, porcelain, glazed tile, stucco, travertine, slate, marble, granite, and terrazzo.
 It won’t change the color of paving stones, and it protects against slippage and water stains.

 Because it’s acrylic-based, it emits no strong odors.
-It’s non-slip even when wet, and 1 quart can cover up to 1,000 square feet.
+It’s non-slip even when wet, and one quart can cover up to 1,000 square feet.

-This all-purpose sealer formula from Rainguard works on porous masonry, concrete, and brick, while protecting grout and wood.
+From Rain Guard Water Sealers, this all-purpose formula works on porous masonry, concrete, and brick, while protecting grout and wood.
 It works well both indoors and outdoors, and it can handle high-moisture environments.
 It’s easy to apply with a brush, roller, or sprayer.
 The surface area must be clean and free from debris before application.

-Black Diamond Stoneworks’ Wet Look sealer offers versatility, and it works well for multiple types of projects.
+From Black Diamond Stoneworks, this versatile sealer gives a glossy “wet look” to stone surfaces.
 It’s suitable for both outdoor and indoor areas, and it provides excellent wear-and-tear resistance.
 It protects against damage from chemicals, water, and harmful UV rays.
 Users can apply a second coat before the first one is completely dry.
-This sealer cures within 24 hours, regardless of the number of coats.
-It can handle light foot traffic after about 8 hours
+This sealer cures within 24 hours, regardless of the number of coats, and it can handle light foot traffic after about 8 hours.
+One gallon provides coverage of up to 600 square feet.

 Tips for Using the Best Paver Sealer